What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 C. The food may contain low to high nutritional benefits.

 D. And it's vital to keep in mind that nutrition labels rarely state anything to the effect of: 'A serving size of this food equals 1 serving of the Fruit Group' nor do they state the number of recommended daily serving sizes from a particular Food Group.
-Why?
-Because Ray who is male and is 250 pounds of solid lean muscle is going to require a different amount of servings from the Food Groups than 100 pound Mary.

-This is just one reason why maintaining weight can be so complicated.
 The variables spinning around recommended weight often clash with a plethora of nutritional data and the foods that we enjoy eating - most of which aren't natural in form or even close to Mother Nature.

-Each of us has a specific amount of food and types of food that our bodies require each day, based on our individual composite.
 Each of us burn calories at different rates - so unless we're taught these things in science or health classes when we're ripe with wonder and attune to absorbing facts - we may struggle with proper and adequate nutrition throughout our lives.

-Back to the cranberries nutrition label.
 Our 1/3 cup of dried cranberries has zero fat, zero sodium, zero protein, a bit of carbs for quick energy and a bit of fiber.

 The nutrition fact label also tells us that our dried cranberries are providing 11% of the carbs that we need for the day, as well as 8% of the recommended fiber.
 We can also count our treat as one serving of fruit.